emeka/emeka.github.com/_posts/2013-04-05-soop-service-oriented-operation-and-provisioning-part1.md

 down the flow.
 Time, specifically cycle time, is the universal lean measurement that alerts us when anything is going wrong.
 A capable development process is one that transforms identified customer needs into delivered customer value at a reliable, repeatable cadence, which we call cycle time.
-It is this cycle time that paces the organization, causes value to flow, forces quality to be built into the product, and clarifies the capacity of the organisation."*
+It is this cycle time that paces the organization, causes value to flow, forces quality to be built into the product, and clarifies the capacity of the organization."*

 When we started to look at our cycle time during the end of 2010, the result was not very good.
 We were only able to release to production every four to six weeks and it was a major endeavour which often tied several of people